zqwei/Computational_neuroscience_tutorial/Chapter#02 -- Synaptic dynamics.md

 # Challenge exercise
 * model a small all-to-all network with 100 of LIF neurons and they interconnect with each other using gap junction
 * model a small all-to-all network with 100 of LIF neurons and they interconnect with each other using GABA
+* try to see if you can generate this https://en.wikipedia.org/wiki/Neural_oscillation

 # References
 * https://en.wikipedia.org/wiki/Gap_junction